gleam-lang/website/book-src/tour/bit-strings.md

 ## Values vs Patterns

-Bit Strings can appear on either the left or the right side of an equals sign.
+Bit Arrays can appear on either the left or the right side of an equals sign.
 On the left they are called **patterns**, and on the right they are called **values**.